bunnymatic/mau/README.md

 Run `rails s -p 3000 -b mau.local` and in your browser go to `mau.local:3000` for the Mission Artists site and `openstudios.mau.local:3000` for the Open Studios site.

+There are some issues with CORS and vite.
+This may not get you quite there.
+Try starting the browser with `--disable-web-security`.
+And you may need to add `host: 'mau.local:3000'` argument to all the `vite_javascript_tag` loaders.

 ### Running the test suite

 Once you think things are running, you can try running the test suite: